-High quality screening and classification processes are essential first steps toward keeping those who identify as LGBTI safe without relying on the use of segregation/isolation.
-Strategies for protecting LGBTI and gender nonconforming individuals who screen at-risk for sexual victimization include:
+High-quality screening and classification practices are essential first steps toward keeping those who identify as LGBTI safe without relying on the use of segregation.
+Strategies for protecting LGBTI and gender nonconforming individuals who screen at risk for sexual victimization include:

-- Prioritizing or streamlining intake processes to ensure they are interviewed and placed in safe housing and safe programming as soon as possible, if identified as vulnerable.32 Staff should be trained to ask all inmates about sexual orientation, gender identity, and gender expression in a respectful manner and to consider transgender and intersex inmates' own views of their safety.
-They should also review intake materials including presentence investigation reports or medical records for indicators of LGBTI identity.33 - Fostering an environment that encourages people to feel comfortable discussing sexual orientation, gender identity, and gender expression.
+- Prioritizing and streamlining intake processes to ensure they are interviewed and placed in safe housing and safe programming as soon as possible.33 Staff should be trained to ask all inmates about sexual orientation, gender identity, and gender expression in a respectful manner and to consider transgender and intersex inmates' own views of their safety.
+They should also review intake materials, including pre-sentence investigation reports or medical records for indicators of LGBTI identity.34 - Fostering an environment that encourages people to feel comfortable discussing sexual orientation, gender identity, and gender expression.
 In addition to training staff, screenings should be conducted in private or quiet settings.
-Some jurisdictions have posted information about PREA in spaces where inmates are likely to be held before the classification processes occur to let them know that everyone's safety, regardless of sexual orientation or gender identity, is taken seriously.
-Such materials should be posted in the languages most common to the population.

-Re-screening when necessary (115.41).
-The PREA standards require that, within a time period not to exceed 30 days from an individual's arrival at a facility, the facility will reassess risk of victimization or abusiveness based upon any additional, relevant information received by the facility since the intake screening.34
+Some jurisdictions have posted information about PREA in spaces where inmates are likely to be detained before the classification processes occur to let them know that everyone's safety, regardless of sexual orientation or gender identity, is taken seriously.
+Such materials should be posted in the languages most common to the population. - Re-screening when necessary (115.41).
+The PREA standards require that, within a time period not to exceed 30 days from an individual's arrival at a facility, the facility will reassess risk of victimization or abusiveness based upon any additional, relevant information received by the facility since the intake screening.35